The Unreasonable Effectiveness of Greedy Algorithms in Multi-Armed Bandit with Many Arms: Proofs of : -Regular Priors and Sequential Greedy

 \begin{itemize} \item[(i)] $\max_{i=1}^k \mu_i \geq 1-\bp{c_0 k}^{-1/\beta}$, \item[(ii)] $\max_{i=1}^m \mu_i \leq 1-\bp{2C_0}^{-1/\beta} T^{-1/(\beta+1)},$ \item[(iii)] $\sum_{i=1}^m \mu_i \leq \bp{1-\frac{1}{2^{\beta+2}C_0^\beta}} m$\,. \end{itemize}

 Now one can follow the proof steps of Theorem \ref{thm:lb} to prove the result.
-Indeed, it is not difficult to see that the upper bound on the probability of the events remain same.
+Indeed, it is not difficult to see that the upper bound on the probability of the events remain the same.
 For example, the first term happens with probability

-Other events also hold with similar probabilities as of the proof Theorem \ref{thm:lb}.
-Other steps of the proof can be exactly followed.
+Other events also hold with similar probabilities as in the proof Theorem \ref{thm:lb} and one can follow the exact line of proof.
 Similarly, two things can happen: either the decision-maker only pulls from the first $m$ arms during the $T$-period horizon or starts pulling some (or all) arms in the set $[k] - [m]$.
 In the former case, the regret is at least

 In the latter case, the regret is at least